Hike through land wooded with oak, hickory, sassafras, beech and maple on this easy .9 mile trail in the Abe Martin Lodge hiking trail network.

 Once at the top, the trail circles back to the valley before reconnecting with the main trail where you’ll head back to the lodge parking lot.

-Simply tap the map marker icon on the map to show your current location and follow along.
+Then, tap the arrow icon on the map to show your current location and follow along.

-Tap the layers icon to switch between topographic, satellite and other helpful map layers.
-Be sure to check out the Heatmap overlay to see where others have gone before you!
+Tap the layers icon to switch between topo, satellite and other helpful map layers.

 PLEASE HELP US OUT!